 With Gaudí, however, there is always more than meets the eye.
 The giant Plaça de la Natura was designed as a kind of catchment area for rainwater washing down the hillside.
 The water is filtered through a layer of stone and sand, and drains down through the columns below to an underground cistern.

 Beneath the square, steps guarded by a much-photographed mosaic dragon/lizard lead to the Sala Hipóstila (the Doric Temple).
 This forest of 86 stone columns – some leaning like mighty trees bent by the weight of time – was originally intended as a market, with its tiled ceilings and Catalan vaults.
 On the east side of the Sala Hipóstila are the lavender-scented Jardins d'Àustria.

 Just inside the park's (southern) Carrer d’Olot entrance, which sits below the Sala Hipóstila and is immediately recognisable by the two Hansel-and-Gretel gatehouses, stands the Casa del Guarda.
 This typically curvaceous former porter’s home hosts a display on Gaudí’s building methods and the history of the park.
 There are superb views from the top floor (and often long queues to get in).

 The spired rosy-pink house over by the eastern entrance is the Casa-Museu Gaudí, where Gaudí lived for most of his last 20 years (1906–26).
 It contains furniture designed by him (including items that were once at home in La Pedrera, Casa Batlló, Casa Calvet and Colonia Güell) and other memorabilia.
 The house was built in 1904 by Francesc Berenguer i Mestres as a prototype for the 60 or so houses that were originally planned here.

-One-hour guided tours in multiple languages including English take place year-round and cost €7 (plus park admission); pre-book online.
+One-hour guided tours in multiple languages take place year-round and cost €12 (plus park admission); pre-book online.
 Private guided tours cost €45 per person (plus admission; minimum two people).